 A series of online candidate information sessions will be conducted by the NSW Electoral Commission (NSWEC) in the lead up to the 2021 NSW Local Government elections.

-The webinars will be held from April to August 2021 and will cover the following topics:
+The webinars will cover the following topics:

 - Election overview